Women's Leadership as Inclusive Leadership presented by Amy Ihlan, Associate Professor MAOL

 What's all this talk about Inclusive Excellence?
 Presented by Sandra Mitchell, Director of Equity and Inclusion, St. Catherine University

 We are hearing a lot lately about Inclusive Excellence at St. Kate's, but what is it about?
-In this session, we will talk about this framework for diversity, equity and inclusion and what this means to the future of St. Catherine University.
-Link to recorded version.
+In this session, we talk about this framework for diversity, equity and inclusion and what this means to the future of St. Catherine University.

 Words Matter: Finding Common Humanity through Discourse - CC